TrailerVote/slate/source/index.html.md

 Once the data is downloaded, the trailer recognition feature will be available in offline, but please keep the data pre-load call triggered on your app launch so that the SDK could update the recognition data.

-> Forwarding the did finish launching method parameters to the SDK
+> Forwarding app launch options to the SDK

 ```objective_c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions